Winnie Li

 Wen-Ch'ing (Winnie) Li (李文卿; born December 25, 1948) is a Taiwanese-American mathematician and a Distinguished Professor of Mathematics at Pennsylvania State University.
 She is a number theorist, with research focusing on the theory of automorphic forms and applications of number theory to coding theory and spectral graph theory.
 In particular, she has applied her research results in automorphic forms and number theory to construct efficient communication networks called Ramanujan graphs and Ramanujan complexes.

 Professional career

-Li did her undergraduate studies at National Taiwan University, graduating in 1970; at NTU, she was a classmate of other notable female mathematicians Fan Chung, Sun-Yung Alice Chang and Jang-Mei Wu.
-She earned a doctorate from the University of California, Berkeley in 1974, under the supervision of Andrew Ogg.
-Before joining the PSU faculty in 1979, she was a Benjamin Pierce assistant professor at Harvard University for 3.5 years from 1974 to 1977, and a tenure-track assistant professor at the University of Illinois at Chicago from 1978 to 1979.
+Li did her undergraduate studies at National Taiwan University (NTU), graduating in 1970.
+At NTU, she was a classmate of other notable female mathematicians Fan Chung, Sun-Yung Alice Chang and Jang-Mei Wu.
+She earned her Ph.D. from the University of California, Berkeley, in 1974, under the supervision of Andrew Ogg.

+Before joining faculty of Pennsylvania State University in 1979, she was a Benjamin Pierce assistant professor at Harvard University for 3.5 years from 1974 to 1977, and a tenure-track assistant professor at the University of Illinois at Chicago from 1978 to 1979.
 She was also the director of the National Center of Theoretical Sciences in Taiwan from 2009 to 2014.